divshacker1010/Hospital-Management-System/README.md

 # Hospital-Management-System

-Hospital Management System usingusing MySQL, Python and CSS
+Hospital Management System using MySQL, Python and CSS

 # Need to work on
 1.User should not be allowed to register if he/she tries to provide the already registered email ID.